 Prince William Sound in Alaska is home to a wonderfully diverse assortment of wildlife including orca, humpback and other whales, sea otters, sea lions, harbour seals and porpoises, black bear, over 220 species of birds including two species of puffins, bald eagles and guillemots and more, backdropped by breathtaking tidewater glaciers, towering mountain peaks and deep, calm fiords with gravelly beaches and waterfalls.
 As we journey towards our remote and exclusive lodge, we'll be passing through protected inside passages, keeping a look out for any wildlife to stop and photograph.
 Near the lodge, we'll also take you to a river literally filled with salmon jostling their way upstream, watched by eagles, seals and possibly even black bears.

-Jumping Salmon Lodge in Alaska is set amongst the magnificent Hemlock trees of the Chugach National Forest and with its comfortable décor, heated rooms, hot showers and home cooked Alaskan meals, this lodge offers the finest accommodation in Prince William Sound.
+Port Ashton Lodge in Alaska is set amongst the magnificent Hemlock trees of the Chugach National Forest and with its comfortable décor, heated rooms, hot showers and home cooked Alaskan meals, this lodge offers the finest accommodation in Prince William Sound.
 Being beyond the reach of most tourists we'll enjoy unprecedented access to first class Alaskan wilderness experiences.
-The lodge consists of 5 rooms, most with a bathroom and communal dinning area while not the Hilton, it'll make for a very comfortable stay in this remote and beautiful location, and best of all, it'll just be us – no other guests.

 Today we'll jump back onboard our exclusively chartered vessel and head towards Chenega Glacier.
 We'll stop along the way to photograph otters, pass by some haul-out spots for seals and keep an eye out for humpback whales or orca that sometimes visit here.
 We'll make our way past steep mountains, waterfalls and bird colonies until we head into Icy Bay.
 It'll be easy to understand why it's called ‘Icy Bay' when we start weaving in and out of the spectacularly shaped ice sculptures that decorate the bay.
 Get your cameras ready because the closer we get to the glacier the more we'll start seeing adorable harbour seals hauled out sunbaking on the ice bergs!
 Our boat will then drift silently in front of Chenega glacier allowing you to experience the explosive power of huge hunks of ice calving from it's face and collapsing into the water with a thunderous roar.
 This experience will stay with you for the rest of your life.
 After a full day on the water, your memory cards will likely be filled and you'll be exhausted, ready to come back to the comfort of the lodge for a home cooked Alaskan dinner!